Tom Yewcic: College career

 Yewcic is still the only player to win a Rose Bowl and also be named the College World Series Most Valuable Player - in the same year no less.

 He was inducted into the MSU Athletics Hall of Fame in 2003 and was named the MSU Baseball Distinguished Alumnus of the Year in 2013.

 One of the most decorated Spartans in school history, Yewcic was the starting quarterback in 1952 and 1953, leading the Spartans to an undefeated national championship in '52 and the program's first-ever Big Ten Championship and Rose Bowl victory during the '53 season.
 In the spring of 1954, the first-team All-American catcher helped the baseball team win its first Big Ten title and advance to the College World Series for the first time in program history.

-Yewcic and the Spartans went 3-2 at the College World Series to finish in third place, as Michigan State closed the year with a 25-10-1 record, then a school record for victories.
+Yewcic and the Spartans went 3–2 at the College World Series to finish in third place, as Michigan State closed the year with a 25-10-1 record, then a school record for victories.
 Yewcic was named the CWS Most Valuable Player for his outstanding performance in MSU's five games.

 He also became the first player in program history to be named a first-team All-American by the American Baseball Coaches Association, as he hit .305 with three homers, five doubles and 12 RBI in conference play.

-Yewcic was also a three-year letterwinner in football (1951–53) and earned All-America status in 1952 by NBC-TV after leading the Spartans to an undefeated 9-0 season and the consensus national championship.
+Yewcic was also a three-year letterwinner in football (1951–53) and earned All-America status in 1952 by NBC-TV after leading the Spartans to an undefeated 9–0 season and the consensus national championship.
 As the team's starting quarterback, he completed 41-of-95 passes for 941 yards, then a school season record, and 10 touchdowns.
-In his first game as a starting quarterback, he was 7-of-14 passing for 171 yards and rallied the Spartans to a 27-13 win at Michigan.
-Yewcic was just the second Spartan QB to reach the 200-yard passing mark when he threw for 202 yards in the 48-6 win over Texas A&M.
+In his first game as a starting quarterback, he was 7-of-14 passing for 171 yards and rallied the Spartans to a 27–13 win at Michigan.
+Yewcic was just the second Spartan QB to reach the 200-yard passing mark when he threw for 202 yards in the 48–6 win over Texas A&M.

 Yewcic also played quarterback on the 1953 Big Ten Championship team that went 9-1 and defeated UCLA in the program's first-ever appearance in the Rose Bowl.
 He threw for seven touchdowns and 489 yards as a senior that season.

-He finished his career with 18 touchdown passes and 1,480 passing yards as the Spartans compiled a 27-1 record during his three years on the team.
-He also was the starting punter for MSU from 1951–53 and averaged 38.7 yards per punt (4,762 yards on 123 punts).
+He finished his career with 18 touchdown passes and 1,480 passing yards as the Spartans compiled a 27–1 record during his three years on the team.
+He also was the starting punter for MSU from 1951 to 1953 and averaged 38.7 yards per punt (4,762 yards on 123 punts).